MykolaLytvynov/UserAccountsManagementSystem/README.md

 A REST API application for managing information about user accounts (ID, username, gender, age, account creation timestamp), allowing for creation, reading, updating and deletion functionalities.
-User accounts data are stored in H2 database.
+User accounts data are stored in PostgreSQL database.
 API responses are in JSON format.
 Code is covered by unit tests using Spring.

 ## Setup Instructions